MOGARRR/MOGARRR/README.md

 # 👋 Hey, I'm Anthony Alicea / MOGARR

-I’m a full-stack web developer currently working on freelance projects, building and shipping production-ready web applications with a focus on e-commerce, accessibility, and performance.
+I’m an Early Career Full-stack Software Engineer currently working on freelance projects, building and shipping production-ready web applications with a focus on e-commerce, accessibility, and performance.

-I work across the stack, delivering features end-to-end — from frontend interfaces to backend logic and third-party integrations.
+I work across the stack, delivering features end-to-end with frontend interfaces to backend logic and third-party integrations.

 ---